How to Diagnose Common Suspension Problems

 If a spring in the system has sagged or broken, the vehicle is likely to be lower on one side than the other.

 Park on a level surface and try the 'bounce test'.
-Rest all of your weight on either the front or back of your car, and pay close attention to how many times the car bounces before it stops.
-If it continues to bounce more than two or three times, there is likely a problem.
+Rest all your weight on either the front or back of your car and pay close attention to how many times the car bounces before it stops.
+If it continues to bounce more than two or three times, there is likely a problem with your suspension system.

 A bumpier ride

 Does the ride feel bumpier than usual?
-This could be down to suspension trouble.
-Like any vehicle parts, the components of your suspension system will eventually wear out, and will no longer absorb bumps and shakes like it should.
+This could be down to suspension problems.
+The components of your suspension system will eventually wear out.
+When this happens, the system will no longer absorb bumps and shakes as effectively as it did before.

-Your tyres should wear fairly evenly over time, so abnormal tyre tread can be a sure sign that something's not quite right.
+Your car’s tyres should wear evenly across the vehicle.
+Abnormal tyre tread wear can be a clear sign that something's not quite right with your car suspension.

-If the inside or outside of your vehicle's tyre is more worn than the rest, this could be a result of a poorly functioning suspension system,or incorrect wheel alignment.
+If the inside or outside of your vehicle's tyres are more worn than the rest, this could be a result of a poorly functioning suspension system or incorrect wheel alignment.
+Either way, you’ll need an expert to diagnose and fix the issue before it gets worse.

 Poor handling

 Many things can affect your car's handling and make it difficult to control, such as incorrect wheel alignment or poor steering response.
-With a failing suspension system, you'll notice a drift or pull when turning corners, sometimes accompanied by a knocking sound.
-This could be the effect of a damaged anti-roll bar no longer keeping the car stable against the force of the turn - a serious safety risk if left unchecked.
+If your car’s suspension system starts to fail, you'll notice a drift or pull when turning corners, sometimes accompanied by a knocking sound.
+This could be the effect of a damaged anti-roll bar no longer keeping the car stable against the force of the turn.
+This is a serious safety issue, so never ignore it.